We will explain how we use any personal data we collect about you or that you provide to us.

 Your data protection rights

-- The right to request erasure of your personal data.This enables you to ask us to erase your personal data (known as the ‘right to be forgotten') where there is no good reason for us continuing to process it.
+- ask us to delete it – also known as the ‘right to be forgotten'.
 Please note however that this right does not take precedence over our obligations as a regulated business to retain your data in certain circumstances.

-- The right to request to receive a copyof the personal data you have provided to us concerning you in a format that is structured and commonly used and transmit such data to other organisations.
-You also have the right to have your personal data transmitted directly by ourselves to other organisations you will name (known as the right to data portability).
+- ask us to provide your data (data portability) in a format that is structured and commonly used and transmit such data to other organisations.
+You also have the right to have your personal data transmitted directly by ourselves to other organisations you will name.

-- The right to withdraw the consent that you gave uswith regard to the processing of your personal data at any time.
+- tell us you withdraw your consent to us processing your data at any time.
 Note that any withdrawal of consent shall not affect the lawfulness of processing based on consent before it was withdrawn or revoked by you.

 Right to lodge a complaint

 If you have exercised any or all of your data protection rights and still feel that your concerns about how we use your personal data have not been adequately addressed by us, you have the right to complain by contacting us.
 You also have the right to complain to the Information Commissioner's Office.
 Find out on their website how to submit a complaint at https://ico.org.uk/.